All Episodes

 He says we can't.

-You know, you have these European nations naively, stupidly learning nothing from history.
+And he says, you know, and then to continue the conflict, you know, you have these European nations naively, stupidly learning nothing from history.

-And then these pundits, dumb as dumb as doorknobs.
+And then these pundits, dumb as doorknobs.

-I wish they would take some of the trips I've taken to Israel and see the network of underground terror tunnels and visit border cities like Starut, hit with 10,000 rockets in 10 years and go into the underground bunker playgrounds because kids can't play outside because it's only a 13-minute window when a when a Gaza rocket is fired into this border town and talk to the people there and the lives that they live every
+I wish they would take some of the trips I've taken to Israel and see the network of underground terror tunnels and visit border cities like Starot, hit with 10,000 rockets in 10 years and go into the underground bunker playgrounds because kids can't play outside because it's only a 13-minute window when a Gaza rocket is fired into this border town and talk to the people there and the lives that they live every

 single day.